Rajpratik71/linux-manPages/lpq.md

 lpq(1)                                                                                        Apple Inc.                                                                                        lpq(1)

 NAME
        lpq - show printer queue status

 SYNOPSIS
-       lpq  [  -E  ]  [  -U  username  ]  [  -h server[:port] ] [ -P destina‐
-       tion[/instance] ] [ -a ] [ -l ] [ +interval ]
+       lpq [ -E ] [ -U username ] [ -h server[:port] ] [ -P destination[/instance] ] [ -a ] [ -l ] [ +interval ]

 DESCRIPTION
        lpq shows the current print queue status on the named printer.
 Jobs queued on the default destination will be shown if no printer or class is specified on the command-line.

        The +interval option allows you to continuously report the jobs in the queue until the queue is empty; the list of jobs is shown once every interval seconds.

 OPTIONS
        lpq supports the following options: